HomeBeliefsWhere We Worship: Home church offers alternative way to be Catholic

 St. Clare Ecumenical Catholic Community has been worshiping in homes throughout Spokane since June.
 So far about 20 people attend the services, which take place every other week.

-“We’re trying to provide people with a spiritually enriching faith community within the Catholic tradition,” he said.
-“In the Roman Catholic Church, so many individuals aren’t being fed where they’re at.
+“We’re trying to provide people with a spiritually enriching faith community within the tradition,” he said.
+“In the Roman Church, so many individuals aren’t being fed where they’re at.
 This is an alternative that they might be comfortable with.”

 In terms of dogma, he said the Ecumenical Catholic Communion, to which St. Clare’s belongs, has the same essential beliefs as the Roman Catholic Church.
 Both denominations follow the teachings of Jesus, the Nicene Creed and honor sacramental and liturgical traditions.